ljonesdesign/161-recitations/docs/02-commandline.md

 # Commmand Line

-Make a Forum Post
-Make a short post on something you read about in one of your subscription newsletters.
-This is something you can do before class if you have time.
-If you do't have time to finish, save a draft and finish later.
+If you have time before class, make a short post on something you read about in one of your subscription newsletters.
+If you have made a forum post, then you may do a starter, if you wish.
+(You need to first make a forum post before doing a starter.)

 ## Learning Objectives